 Whatever your pleasure, Malang holds so much beauty and attraction for any style of traveller.
 A destination sought out for its stunning landscapes and relaxed atmosphere.

 The region has many gorgeous hotels on offer at very reasonable prices.
-Fabulous resort style hotels offering all the conveniences and luxuries to make for a perfect stay.
+Fabulous resort style hotels offering all the conveniences and luxuries to make a perfect stay.
 Spectacular mountain views from tropical pool settings.
-Specialty spa facilities to indulge the senses and of course, wonderful Indonesian cuisine.
+Speciality spa facilities to indulge the senses and of course, wonderful Indonesian cuisine.

-Indonesia has long been a sought after destination for adventure travellers through to romantics.
-East Java and Malang caters to all of these without the maddening crowds of the more popular tourist spots such as Bali.
+Indonesia has long been a sought-after destination for adventure travellers through to romantics.
+East Java and Malang cater to all of these without the maddening crowds of the more popular tourist spots such as Bali.
 Maybe it’s time to rethink your next Indonesian holiday.